 Survival in the Highlands ‘The Island’

-Location: Scotland, United Kingdom
+Location: The Highlands, Scotland, United Kingdom

-Price: £1,899 per person
+Price: £1,299 per person

 Duration: 5 days

-“So many people have asked me over the years where they can learn extreme, practical survival – the type that requires spirit, determination and the skills to self-rescue against the odds, in some of the harshest terrain around.
-So it is with great pride that we can now finally launch the Bear Grylls Survival Academy to be able to share some of these skills and what it really means to be able to look after yourself when the chips are down,” says Bear Grylls.
-“Oh, and it may hurt a little.”
+“So many people have asked me over the years where they can learn extreme, practical survival skills – the type that requires spirit, determination and the skills to self-rescue against the odds, in some of the harshest terrain around.
+Following the launch of our academy’s globally, and the success of ‘The Island’, I thought it would be a great idea to be able to share some of these skills and experiences of what it really means to be able to look after yourself and survive when the chips are down,” says Bear Grylls.
+“Remember, this is the north West of Scotland, with some of the harshest terrain and weather in the world.
+So, it may hurt a little.”

+Survival on the Island is one thing but, have you got what it takes to self rescue.
+Again you will need all your energy, courage and determination to get back to civilization.
 If you are successful then we have the final passing out parade and awarding of the BG Survival Academy certificates and knives.

 Please note – all activities are weather dependent.